Mast cell tumors of the skin – holistic approaches for prevention and small tumors

 - Acupuncture – can help to move blood to the skin and boost the immune system

 - Mushrooms – Chinese mushrooms such as shiitake, maitake, cordyceps, and reishi can help stimulate the immune system and have a strong anti-cancer effect.
-I prefer the MUSH Medicinal Mushroom Blend from the high quality company Fungi Perfecti.
+I prefer the My Community Host Defense Mushroom Blend from the high quality company Fungi Perfecti.

 - Artemisinin – can help to kill off cancer cells when they form